- Amenorrhea means absent or no periods.

 There are many possible causes of amenorrhea, including the following:

-- Pregnancy– If a female is sexually active and she doesn’t use contraception, or if her method of contraception has failed, amenorrhea can mean that she is pregnant.
+- Pregnancy– If a female is sexually active with a male partner and she doesn’t use contraception, or if her method of contraception has failed, amenorrhea could mean that she is pregnant.

-- Changes in weight –A girl who loses or gains a lot of weight may have no periods or skip periods because she does not have the right balance of foods to keep her body healthy or because she has a chronic disease.
+- Changes in weight –A girl who loses or gains a lot of weight may have no periods or skip periods.
+Weight changes may happen because she does not have the right balance of foods to keep her body healthy or because she has a chronic disease.

-- Disordered eating– Many girls will develop amenorrhea if they are too thin (low BMI), have anorexia nervosa, bulimia, or other disordered eating such as using vomiting or excessive dieting to control weight.
+- Disordered eating– Many girls will develop amenorrhea if they are too thin or have an eating disorder such as anorexia nervosa or bulimia.

-- Exercise– Girls who participate in sports such as running or gymnastics or in activities such as ballet often have athletic amenorrhea.
+- Exercise– Girls who participate in sports such as running or gymnastics may experience athletic amenorrhea.
 This can be due to low weight, weight loss, or stress.
-Even an athlete whose weight is normal may not be taking in enough nutrition to keep her body healthy and may skip periods.
+Even an athlete whose weight is normal may not be taking in enough nutrition to keep their body healthy, causing them to possibly skip periods.

 - Obesity– Being overweight makes a girl more likely to have irregular menstrual periods.